momoka0122y/draft-dnsop-3901bis/draft-momoka-dnsop-3901bis.md

 --- abstract

-This memo provides guidelines and Best Current Practice for operating DNS in a world where queries and responses are carried in a mixed environment of IPv4 and IPv6 networks.
+This memo provides guidelines and documnets Best Current Practice for operating authoritative and recursive DNS servers given that queries and responses are carried in a mixed environment of IPv4 and IPv6 networks.

 --- middle